sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 Depending on the memory system used by the computer's operating system, this information may include such elements as the value of the `base` and `limit` registers, `page tables` or `segment tables`.

+### Meta learning
+_"Meta learning"_ as originally described by Donald B. Maudsley (1979), is a process by which learners become aware of and increasingly in control of habits of perception, inquiry, learning, and growth.

 ### Method chaining

 An (objective) programing technique where methods performed on an object can be called directly after each other.